wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 error message were given, (eg, just that one line), the operator could immediately see what the problem is.
 If those error messages are buried in 10s of MiB of log files, the additional time it takes to find the problem in the noise is not small.
-Note that there are also several occurrences of the string "PERMISSION_DENIED" in the above garbage dump.
+Note that there is an occurrence of the string "PERMISSION_DENIED" in the above garbage dump.
 I leave it as an exercise to the reader to determine if there is any authentication error here.